geekuillaume/soundsync/README.md

   <img src="res/logo_transparent.png" width="400">
 </p>

-## Virtual cables between any audio source and any speaker in your home
+## Connect virtual cables between any audio source and any audio output

-Soundsync is a set of applications that connect every speaker in you home to a single interface where you can plug in virtual cables between any audio source and any number of speakers.
+Soundsync is a web and desktop app to manage every audio source and every audio output in you home from a single interface.
+Link any audio source to multiple speakers connected to any computers on your home network.
+Soundsync will keep the music synchronized between all of them.

 - 🆓 Free to use
+- 🕸️ Work with any number of connected devices, audio sources, audio outputs and every link between them you choose
-- 🎶 Compatible with a lot of different audio source (Spotify Connect, Windows system audio and soon Airplay, UPnP)
+- 🎶 Compatible with a lot of different audio source (Spotify Connect with a premium account, Windows system audio and soon Airplay, UPnP)
-- 🔊 Broadcast sound to any speaker connected to a computer (Windows, MacOS, Linux, RapsberryPi) or a web browser (Chrome only for now) and soon Chromecast and more
+- 🔊 Broadcast sound to any speaker connected to a computer (Windows, MacOS, Linux, RapsberryPi) or a web browser (Chrome only) and soon Chromecast and more
 - 🔗 Group speakers together to synchronize them to the same audio source
 - 🎛️ Control everything from a web browser
 - 🔓 Not linked to any external service, works offline, no account creation